 Things to think about

-Past students have remarked in their feedback that they really loved the contemporary nature of the topics discussed and learned a lot about how the political world is connected, but that there is a high demand on students to keep up to date with the required reading and additional resources links provided each week.
+Past students have remarked that they loved the contemporary nature of the topics discussed and learned a lot about how the political world is connected.
+However there is a high demand on students to keep up to date with the required reading and developments in current events each week.

-A realistic weekly time management plan and regular teacher contact is paramount for students to achieve good results in this subject
+A good weekly time management plan and regular teacher contact to discuss events and ideas is important for students to achieve strong results in this subject.